GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/frame-title/index.md

 ## Tips for creating descriptive frame titles:

 - As previously mentioned, give the enclosed document a title element with content identical to title attribute.
-- Replace placeholder titles such as “untitled frame” with a more appropriate phrase.
+- Replace placeholder titles such as "untitled frame" with a more appropriate phrase.
 - Make each title unique.
-Don’t duplicate titles, even if they are similar.
+Don't duplicate titles, even if they are similar.

 Learn more in
 [Write descriptive titles, descriptions, and link text for every page](/write-descriptive-text).